ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

 Interpretation:

-As can be observed, once again our model contains a few outliers.
+As can be observed once again in the Cook's D Chart, our model contains a few outliers.
 Also, in the graph below this observation becomes apparent once again, thus, these outliers should be removed because they go beyond the red line).

 #### 10. Eliminating unusual observations to improve model